JiangXL/BIO206-15/17_Autophagy.md

 1955, Christian de Duve discovery lysosome.

 ## The mechanism of autophagy
+???

+> What is the difference between autophagy and apotosis?

 ## Meaning of autophagy
 Nutrient Recycling:
-  1) essential for survival under starvation
+ - 1). essential for survival under starvation
-  2) recyling for amino acids for protein synthesis, energy source Elimination of excessive or harmful materials:
+ - 2). recyling for amino acids for protein synthesis, energy source

+Elimination of excessive or harmful materials:
-  1).essential for clearance of cytoplasm
+  - 1).essential for clearance of cytoplasm
-  2).specific protein, protein aggregates 3).organelles: mitochondria, peroxisomes, lysosoems, ER nucleus 4).Invasive bacterai, Virus particles.
+  - 2).specific protein, protein aggregates
+  - 3).organelles: mitochondria, peroxisomes, lysosoems, ER nucleus
+  - 4).Invasive bacterai, Virus particles.